Drawing on four key insights from work to reduce unnecessary calls to the Victorian Emergency Ambulance Service (000).

-Below I draw out four insights from this work with relevance to policymakers planning large behaviour change initiatives.
+Below I draw out four insights from this work with relevance to policymakers planning large behaviour change programs:

 To figure out how we could cut down the number of unnecessary calls, we first held a day-long, Chatham-House Rules dialogue with 18 people representing the Victorian Government, Ambulance Victoria, hospitals, alternative “non-emergency” health service providers, telecommunications authorities and media strategists.

 Prior to the dialogue they were sent a rapid review of evidence and practice to inform deliberations on key decisions.
 Questions included:

 There was not universal agreement on all of these questions; however, all participants understood and supported the key outcome; commitment to a statewide mass-media campaign to reduce unnecessary calls to 000.

 This underlines the value of convening an in-depth discussion of the key issues with representatives of all vested groups.